-102. No member may speak twice to a question before the Chair except-

-- (a) to explain himself in regard to some material part of his speech, without introducing any new matter;

-- (b) in Committee of the whole House; or

-- (c) in reply as provided hereunder.
+- 102. No member may speak twice to a question before the Chair except- - (a) to explain himself in regard to some material part of his speech, without introducing any new matter; - (b) in Committee of the whole House; or - (c) in reply as provided hereunder.

-103. A reply shall be allowed to a Member who has made a substantive motion to the House but not to any Member who has moved an Order of the Day, an amendment, or an instruction to a Committee.
-Provided that the Minister in charge of the Appropriation Bill shall be allowed a reply which shall not exceed thirty minutes.
+103. A reply shall be allowed to a Member who has moved a substantive motion or the second reading or third reading of a Bill, but not to a Member who has moved an amendment or an instruction to a Committee.